American Society of Addiciton Medicine

 Learn more about ASAM’s efforts to advance cannabis decriminalization while protecting the health and safety of patients.

-In this 2020 public policy statement on cannabis, ASAM reviews the medical and social science literature about cannabis use and recommends important, evidence-based policy changes that mitigate potential harm related to cannabis use in the United States.
+In ASAM's 2020 Public Policy Statement on Cannabis, ASAM reviews the medical and social science literature about cannabis use and recommends important, evidence-based policy changes that mitigate potential harm related to cannabis use in the United States.
 As the medical community continues to document evidence of the harms and potential benefits of cannabis use, ASAM calls for the decriminalization of cannabis use, alongside appropriate regulations and oversight that protect public health.

 2022 Successes